BobbyLeonard/Python-Real-Time-Monitor/README.md

 # Python-IOT-Utilisation-Monitor
-Collects data, saves to csv log and outputs a PNG graph of RAM and CPU % usage over time, using psutil, pandas, matplotlib and seaborn.
+Collects data, saves to csv log and outputs a PNG graph of RAM and CPU % usage over time using psutil, pandas, matplotlib and seaborn.
 Then uses python3 http.server to serve PNG over network.